 The International Space Station – currently orbiting our planet 230 miles away – is right at this very moment stocked with Hula Girl Freeze-Dried instant coffee.
 You can buy a box of twelve Hula Girl Coffee freeze-dried sachets for $8 plus shipping, so as to impress all of your friends by saying, “I only drink coffee that’s also consumed in outer space.”

-Just be prepared to add some cream or sugar to it, because no shade, you are probably going to need it.
-Which was precisely the problem astronauts faced: that big old nasty mothership has no condiment bar, nor is their an orbital barista aboard to hand-craft a custom amount of cream and sugar to each cup.
-Instead, the spacemen are given set ratios of coffee to milk and coffee to milk and sugar.
+Just be prepared to add some cream or sugar to it.
+Which was precisely the problem astronauts faced: that big old nasty mothership has no condiment bar, nor is there an orbital barista aboard to hand-craft a custom amount of cream and sugar to each cup.
+Instead, astronauts are given set ratios of coffee to milk and coffee to milk and sugar.

-Enter a team of bright and handsome young college students, determined to change the galactic balance in the name of good taste.
-With the help of NASA and the Texas Space Grant Consortium, these three young bucks have concocted a whole new way to inject hot water, sugar, and cream in Hula Girl Freeze Dried instant coffee pouches.
+Enter a team of bright young college students, determined to change the galactic balance in the name of good taste.
+With the help of NASA and the Texas Space Grant Consortium, students have concocted a whole new way to inject hot water, sugar, and cream in Hula Girl Freeze-Dried instant coffee pouches.
 Watch this incredible video:

 “It’s kind of a dream,” says student Robert Johnson, on developing this new system for NASA.

-There’s one thing we know for sure here at Sprudge.com: mankind’s drive to boldly go cannot be deterred, and so our coffee systems must keep pace with humanity’s unquenchable thirst to explore infinity…and beyond.
-Freeze-dried space-ready picoroasts?
+There’s one thing we know for sure here at Sprudge: mankind’s drive to boldly go cannot be deterred, and so our coffee systems must keep pace with humanity’s unquenchable thirst to explore infinity…and beyond.
+Freeze-dried space-ready pico-roasts?
 Universal direct trade?
 Hydroponic rust-resistant farms on the moon?
 Zorlack The Ferocious, 2155 Intergalactic Barista Champ?
 Only time will tell.